 This lengthy intro to my post is so I can say this: I feel honored that I have met some amazing people here in Seattle.
 I’m humbled that I know people.
 That I know people who know people.
 And that every once in a while I randomly see someone’s car in traffic and I know who they are.

 Most of all, I am intrigued and inspired by the lives of the families I’ve met.

 One family that often asks me to house-sit for them has their fridge covered in pictures and papers.
 One night as I was preparing dinner, I looked up to find “The List 2008″ on the right side.
 It was their list of things to do for the year taped to their fridge for all to see.
 Intrigued, I nosily read it: go to class reunion in California, take Zoe camping, plant garden in front yard, meet with landscape architect and plan backyard makeover.
 The list went down the page and over to another column.
-Immediately, I felt inspired to sit down and write my own list for 2008.
+While I felt a bit nosy reading it, I immediately felt inspired to sit down and write my own list for 2008.

 I’ve been doing one ever since.

-So today I share with you The List 2012 and The List 2011.
+So today I share with you The List 2013.
 I hope you feel inspired to think big.
 I firmly believe in the power of writing our desires on paper no matter how small they are; it’s amazing what our minds will forget and how our hearts will yearn for things that are easier than we think.
 When we become open to dreaming, the world unfolds before us and we find ourselves in a reality once imagined.
 I am certain I will not finish them all but I guarantee I will have a blast completing the ones I do.